astronomer/airflow-guides/guides/airflow-great-expectations.md

 ## Using the Great Expectations Airflow Operator

 The [Great Expectations Airflow operator](https://github.com/great-expectations/airflow-provider-great-expectations) provides a convenient method for loading an existing Expectation Suite and using it to validate a batch of data.
+You can point the operator to` any location by setting the `data_context_root_dir` parameter-- more that below.
 In order to use the operator in your DAG, follow these steps:

-1. Ensure that the great_expectations directory is accessible by your DAG.
+1. Ensure that the `great_expectations` directory is accessible by your DAG.
 Ideally, it should be located in the same project as your DAG, but you can point the operator at any location.

 2. Install Great Expectations and the Great Expectations provider in your environment.